sfc-gh-mconsoli/olympic_games_data_hub/README.md

 Next, use the provided notebook to fetch the Olympic Games data from GitHub and push it into Snowflake tables.
 The notebook will handle the data ingestion and table creation.

 - [Download & Import the notebook](https://github.com/sfc-gh-mconsoli/olympic_games_data_hub/blob/main/olympic_games_ingest_explore.ipynb)
-- Import plotly package in the top left "Packages" button.
+- Import `plotly` package in the top right "Packages" button.
+- Enable the External Access for GitHub (created in the previous step) from the Notebook Settings (three dots menu, top right).

 ### 3. Import the Streamlit App into Snowflake